 Under the Competition Act, if control over the whole or part of one or more undertakings is acquired by another undertaking, the notification has to be submitted by the undertaking acquiring control.
-In all other cases, the notification has to be submitted jointly by the undertakings concerned.
+In the case of joint ventures, the notification has to be submitted by the joint venture partners.